Data Submission Overview

 - Have at least one user with Certified User status on Synapse.

 To upload files to the Synapse Platform, you need to be a Synapse Certified User.
 You can complete your certification by taking a short certification quiz.
 Please see the Synapse Certified User Documentation for more information.
+Please also be aware that use of Synapse requires agreement to the latest Synapse Terms of Service.
+Synapse users must also enable two-factor authentication (2FA).
+You can find information about the latest TOS and guidance on enabling 2FA on your account here.

 - Contact your Data Liaison

 When you are ready to upload data, please contact your data liaison.
 Please have users obtain certified user status prior to contacting your data liaison.
+If you have not submitted data previously, your Data Liaison may also need to ensure you have the proper access rights for you Synapse Project.

 - Ensure the dataset conforms to the HTAN Data Model and uses HTAN Identifiers.

-The HTAN Data Model is built upon data standards described on the Data Standards page.
+The HTAN Data Model is built upon data standards described on the Data Model page.
 All HTAN Centers are required to encode their clinical, biospecimen and assay data and metadata using the HTAN Data Model.
 If you have a new data type which is not currently represented in the HTAN Data Model, please contact your data liaison.

 All data should be identified using HTAN identifiers.
 Please see the Identifiers and Creating HTAN Identifiers sections of this manual for more information regarding HTAN identifiers.